azurelotus06/School-Portal-Reporting/README.md

 - Python 3.12+
 - Chrome browser and [ChromeDriver](https://chromedriver.chromium.org/downloads) installed and in PATH
 - [UV](https://github.com/astral-sh/uv) for package management (not pip)
-- EmailJS account (free) with service/template/public key
+- EmailJS account (at least a PERSONAL subscription) with service/template/public key

 ## Setup